Kazu Hiro

 Kazu Hiro (born Kazuhiro Tsuji, 辻 一弘 Tsuji Kazuhiro; born May 26, 1969) is a Japanese and American special make-up effects artist and visual artist.
 He won the Academy Award for Best Makeup and Hairstyling for the biographical films Darkest Hour (2017) and Bombshell (2019) after earning nominations for the comedies Click (2006) and Norbit (2007).
+He was additionally nominated for Maestro (2023) and The Smashing Machine (2025).